MadhbhavikaR/Oreilly-kata-mavericks/README.md

 [Original comparison matrix from DeveloperToArchitect.com]

-Based on the above matrix, the below candidates for our architecture need further analysis:
+Based on the above matrix, our architecture comparises of:
 - Event-Driven
 - Microservices
 - Service-Oriented

 ## Architectural Structures

 Identifying the different parts of the application and scope of the Architectural characteristics.
 The approach we have taken are worflow approach and actor-action mapping.
-An architecture quantum include all the necessary components to function independantly from other parts of the architectures.
+An architecture quantum include all the necessary components to function independently from each other.

 ### Components
 - User Interface
 - User Management
 - Email Parser
-- Trip Management
+- Trip Service
 - Analytics
-- Data Transoformation
+- Integration with data transformation
-- Integration
+- Other user experience services.

 ### System Design

 ![Local Image](Architecture%20Diagrams/Arch.png)
 *Please open the image in a new tab and zoom to see the necessary details.*

-### Deployment
+### Deployment Diagram

 ![Local Image](Architecture%20Diagrams/Road%20Warrior-System%20Architecture%20V3-Deployment%20diagram.drawio.svg)